- Hippos and elephants get along in the wild.

 Is it Normal for Elephants to Socialize with Hippos?

-Yes, these two creatures tend to live near one another in relative peace in the real world.
+Elephants and hippos both reside in Africa and quite often are found in the same habitats.
+They tend to live near one another in relative peace in the real world.
+While they have fought, it is not a common occurrence and they generally co-exist peacefully, preferring to avoid each other.
 Hippos will make room for elephants to avoid conflict because hippos sense that elephants are simply too strong and massive to fight or take down.

 The Featured Image